-We have already covered the best full body workout when you have access to weights and fitness equipment.
-We also discussed how to have a full body workout with no equipment.
-Now it's time to get the resistance bands out, because we are going to explore – you guessed it! – how to do a full body resistance band workout.
+We have already covered the best full-body workout when you have access to weights and fitness equipment.
+We also discussed how to have a full-body workout with no equipment.
+Now it's time to get the resistance bands out because we will explore – you guessed it! – how to do a full-body resistance band workout.

 Resistance training is probably the fastest way to burn fat and build muscles.
-When we say resistance training, we mean a training where your muscles have to pull or push against some resistance, which can be classic gym equipment like dumbbells, barbells or kettlebells, your own bodyweight, or in this case, resistance bands.
+When we say resistance training, we mean training where your muscles have to pull or push against some resistance, which can be classic gym equipment like dumbbells, barbells or kettlebells, your own body weight, or in this case, resistance bands.

-Resistance bands are probably the best fitness equipment you don't use, apart from ab rollers.
+Resistance bands are probably the best fitness equipment you don't use, apart from ab rollers, and here is a guide about how to choose resistance bands for you.
 With just one band, you can create ample amount of resistance for your muscles to be stimulated.
 Not only that, but they also take up no space whatsoever, making them a versatile and super convenient piece of home gym equipment.

 We collected five exercises that can be performed at home with nothing but a resistance band.
 All you need is some music played through your wireless speakers to get you in pump-mode and off you go!